Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Detailed Methodology for Empirical Study

 \subsection{Data Labelling}

 This section details the methodology employed for categorizing the text generated by the LLMs.

 \textbf{Output Text Labeling:} Evaluating the harmfulness of text poses significant challenges due to the inherent subjectivity involved in assessing the appropriateness of responses generated by LLMs.
-To address this, we conduct a comprehensive human evaluation to compare the performance of six widely utilized jailbreak classifiers.
-In this case, \llamaguard{} classifier fine-tuned on \llamathree{} demonstrates superior effectiveness, characterized by an exceptionally low rate of false positives.
+In this case, \llamaguard{} classifier fine-tuned on \llamathree{} demonstrates superior effectiveness, characterized by an exceptionally low rate of false positives compared to manually labeling~(close to 100\% according to our comparison).

-\textbf{Categorization of Denial Pattern:} Understanding the refusal patterns of large language models (LLMs) when responding to harmful queries is crucial.
+\textbf{Categorization of Denial Pattern:} Understanding the refusal patterns of LLMs when responding to harmful queries is crucial.
 We have analyzed the refusal responses from five LLMs, specifically focusing on the first ten tokens of each response.
 Our analysis reveals that more than 99\% of these refusal texts conform to 17 distinct prefixes in Table~\ref{tab:prefixes}.
 Furthermore, we categorize these prefixes into four types of denial patterns, providing insights into the systematic refusal strategies employed by LLMs.